Beverly Buchanan: Career

-In 1971, Buchanan enrolled in a class taught by Norman Lewis at the Art Students League in New York City.
-Lewis, along with artist Romare Bearden, became friends and mentors to Buchanan.
+Buchanan began creating paintings and sculptures in the 1960s, showing her work at exhibitions and fairs in Staten Island and the Bronx.
+In 1971, she enrolled in a painting class taught by Norman Lewis at the Art Students League in New York City.
+Lewis and artist Romare Bearden, both members of the African-American artist collective Spiral, became friends and mentors to Buchanan.
 This relationship with Bearden happened after an accidental incident at a concert where Bearden designed a poster for the event.
 Buchanan bumped into Norman Lewis backstage while trying to get the Bearden poster signed, and Lewis took Buchanan back stage to meet Bearden.
-Buchanan later wrote a letter to Bearden reminding him of that event and Bearden became her mentor and had her display her art at the Cinque Gallery.
-Buchanan decided to become a full-time artist in 1977 after exhibiting her work in a new talent show at Betty Parsons Gallery.
-In the same year, she moved to Macon, Georgia.
+Buchanan later wrote a letter to Bearden reminding him of that event and Bearden became her mentor and led her to get involved with the Cinque Gallery.
+Buchanan decided to become a full-time artist in 1977 after Jock Truman, the former director of the Betty Parsons Gallery, exhibited her work at his gallery and encouraged her to leave her public health career.
+In the same year, she moved to Macon, Georgia to teach art at Stratford Academy, and began installing works of art among the natural landscape.

 In 1976 and 1977, Buchanan drew "black walls" on paper.
 She "wanted to see what the wall looked like on the other side" and put four walls together in three dimensions.
 She then began to sculpt in cement.
 An example of a three-dimensional work from her early career is the sculpture "Ruins and Rituals" at the Museum of Arts and Sciences in Macon, Georgia, part of a series of concrete structures that recall ancient tombs.